PrivacyLast updated · June 2026

 Cloud backup

-Opt-in · your iCloud or Google Drive
+Opt-in · your own iCloud or Google Drive

 Network calls